Xiaolin Showdown: Season 3 (2005–06)

-Raimundo, Kimiko and Clay travel to the Ying-Yang World to retrieve Omi's good chi and return him to the Xiaolin side.
+Raimundo, Kimiko, and Clay travel to the Ying-Yang World to retrieve Omi's good chi and return him to the Xiaolin side.
 After gaining Omi back, the monks are promoted to Wudai Warriors.
 They are then introduced to Hannibal Roy Bean, a demon from the Ying-Yang World who is responsible for turning Chase Young to the Heylin side.

 Toward the end of their journey, Master Fung tells the monks that they have one final quest before the team's leader, the Shoku Warrior, will be revealed.
 Omi decides that he will stop Hannibal from turning Chase to the Heylin side.
 He ends up freezing himself to travel to the future and find the Sands of Time.
 Through time travel, he succeeds by switching the Lao Mang Long Soup with pea soup.
 However, when he returns to his present time, he learns that his actions have made things worse: instead of Chase joining the Heylin side, it is Chase's former friend, Master Monk Guan, who Hannibal turns evil.
 The monks and Chase are captured by Hannibal, Wuya, and the evil Guan; Chase sacrifices his good self to save the monks and give them the opportunity to fight and return everything to the way it was.
 The monks succeed, and the timeline is fixed.

 In the end, Raimundo is revealed as the Shoku Warrior.
-The series concludes with every villain attacking the temple, and the Wudai Warriors led by Raimundo proceeding to counterattack.
+The series concludes with every villain attacking the temple, and the Wudai Warriors led by Raimundo proceed to counterattack.